huggingface/blog/unsung-heroes.md

 ## Gradio API

-### Introduction

 In the **Data Processing Space** I need embeddings for the posts, this presents a challenge if I abstract the embedding model in another space.
 How do I call it?

 When you build a [Gradio app](https://www.gradio.app), by default you can treat any interaction as an API call.
-This means all those [cool spaces](https://huggingface.co/spaces) on the hub have an API associated with them (Spaces allows you to use an API call to Streamlit or Docker spaces too if the author enables it)!
+This means all those [cool spaces](https://huggingface.co/spaces) on the Hub have an API associated with them (Spaces allows you to use an API call to Streamlit or Docker spaces too if the author enables it)!
 Even cooler, is that we have an [easy to use client](https://www.gradio.app/docs/python-client/client) for this API.